tum-pbs/PhiFlow/documentation/tfmodel.md

 Let's go over what's happening here in detail.
 First, the app calls the super constructor, passing only the app's name.
-Next, the fluid simulation is created and assigned to `self.sim`.
-This variable is inherited from `TFModel` and must be initialized with a `TFFluidSimulation` in the constructor.
+Next, a fluid simulation state is initialized with placeholders and added to the world.

 The following three lines create input fields for TensorFlow's graph.
 We allow the true_force tensor to be scaled by a user-defined value which can be set in the GUI.